wp-plugins/supra-csv-parser/readme.txt

 very minimal php inside of a hook function that the ingestion engine will detect.

 For general information regarding the plugin visit
 <http://www.supraliminalsolutions.com/blog/listings/supra-csv/>

 Watch the detailed tutorials
 <http://www.supraliminalsolutions.com/blog/supra-csv-tutorials/>

 == Frequently Asked Questions ==

-= Where is some more information about this plugin? = In addition to the tooltips provide in the various interfaces of the plugin you can also read the organized documentation provided in the docs tab of the plugin.
+= Where is some more information about this plugin? = In addition to the tooltips provided in the various interfaces of the plugin you can also read the organized documentation provided in the docs tab of the plugin.
 The support forum is also a great tool and the author of the plugin is very responsive in addressing a multitude of issues and questions.

 = Links to the info? =
 For general information regarding the plugin visit
 <http://www.supraliminalsolutions.com/blog/listings/supra-csv/>

 Watch the detailed tutorials
 <http://www.supraliminalsolutions.com/blog/supra-csv-tutorials/>